Computer systems

 OlenaIvanova, post-graduate student (Borysenko) (Friday, 07 January 2022 14:01)

-The technology is targeted at a range of industries, including food assembly, vertical farming and consumer packaging, which will gradually automate more and more operations over the coming years.
+The technology is targeted at a range of industries, including food assembly,

 Article: https://techxplore.com/news/2021-12-soft-commercial-robotics.html